moliver28/research-handbook/content/handbook/sales/field-communications/_index.md

 ## Welcome to the Field Communications Page

 This team is responsible for creating effective, timely, and easily consumable communications with the Field team (Sales, Customer Success, Channel, Alliances, Revenue Strategy, Operations & Enablement).
-Our goal is to help the field sell better, faster, and smarter with communication programs that keep them better informed of organizational/business updates that impact their roles, as well as useful resources that will enable day-to-day work.
+Our goal is to help the field sell test, faster, and smarter with communication programs that keep them better informed of organizational/business updates that impact their roles, as well as useful resources that will enable day-to-day work.

 For more information about the Field Enablement team, visit the [team handbook page.](/handbook/sales/field-operations/field-enablement/)